Skip to content

 • all session, dispatch, Gemba Walk, review/triage, and orchestration surfaces, because read-only implies Beads-only.

 The Status pane shows Beads-read-only instead of Beads-only.
 URL sources are not intrinsically read-only; use Dolt credentials or the Gemba flag to choose that posture explicitly.
-With a local --beads-dir, adding --restart lets Gemba restart bd’s Dolt server with bd --readonly dolt start so the lower layer also enforces the policy.
+With a local --project-dir, adding --restart lets Gemba restart bd’s Dolt server with bd --readonly dolt start so the lower layer also enforces the policy.
 Without --restart, Gemba still applies a hard server/adaptor write gate while ordinary Beads reads continue through the standard bd commands.

 Sessions, agent status, dispatch controls, Gemba Walk, review/triage, and orchestration setup are hidden because they require an execution plane.